Balance of Payment

 - Exports and imports of services (invisible) – It includes the following: a.
 Non Factor services, that are exports and imports of services of doctors, teachers. b.
 Income from factor services like plumber, electrician, etc. More examples includes, air and sea transport, postal and courier services and education-related travel.

 3. Unilateral Transfers- These are those receipts which resident of a country receives or the payments that the resident of a country make without getting anything in return.
 For example, gifts, charity, donation, etc.

 Capital Account BOP

-It is that account which records all such transactions between resident of a country and rest of the world which cause a change in the ownership of goods.
+It is that account that records all such transactions between residents of a country and the rest of the world which cause a change in the ownership of goods.
 It is the statement of all the capital inflow and outflow during a period of an accounting year.

 1. Borrowing (External assistance and commercial borrowings)

-It is recorded in the capital account as it impacts change in the ownership of assets abroad.
-It does not involve the movement of goods and services across the borders.
+It is recorded in the capital account as it impacts changes in the ownership of assets abroad.
+It does not involve the movement of goods and services across borders.